MENU

-Crataegus x lavallei: Lavalle Hawthorn1
+Crataegus x lavallei: Lavalle Hawthorn

 Introduction

 This hawthorn grows asymmetrically 20 to 30 feet tall and spreads 10 to 25 feet.
 The tree has lustrous foliage and fewer thorns than some other hawthorns.
 The flowers are white, large, and borne in spring.
 The fruit are borne in bright orange-red clusters and they are marked with brown and persist until spring.
 The fall color is bronze red.
-It is an all around attractive tree providing interest throughout the year.
+It is an all-around attractive tree providing interest throughout the year.

 Figure 1.
 Middle-aged Crataegus x lavallei: Lavalle Hawthorn